Symptoms of Sleep Apnea in Children

 If the issue is enlarged tonsils and/or adenoids, then a possible and effective solution is a relatively simple surgery.
 If the issue is obesity, then weight management and lifestyle programs can help, but sometimes the underlying issue requires treatment with a particular machine or appliance, like a CPAP machine or an oral appliance.

 You might have already heard about CPAP therapy for sleep apnea, and although this can work in many cases, it is uncomfortable and often doesn’t work for a child.
 Often, the best approach to treating sleep apnea in children is oral appliance therapy.
 The oral appliance is custom-made, comfortable, and convenient to use.
 It works by relaxing the jaw, tongue, and airway which helps them rest in their normal, natural position.
-We provide oral appliance therapy here at Koala® Center for Sleep and TMJ Disorders.
+We provide oral appliance therapy here at Koala® Center For Sleep & TMJ Disorders.